128technology/docs/docs/intro_installation.md

 ## Post Installation

-On occasion, after installing your 128T Routing Software, you may want to stop or upgrade your software.
-The procedures for stopping and upgrading your software are intended for reference and are not required as part of your software installation or maintenance.
+After installing your 128T Routing Software you may want to stop or upgrade your software.
+The procedure for stopping the software is provided for reference and is not required as part of your software installation or maintenance.

 ### Stopping the 128T Routing Software
 Occasionally, you may need to stop the 128T software to perform maintenance on your system.